-At this stage we are investigating and gauging interest for the areas in which girls may be interested to complete a Certificate II qualification.
-Students are to select one of these areas as an Expression of Interest only.
-Confirmation of these courses will only proceed with sufficient student numbers and the engagement of a suitable RTO (Registered Training Organisation).
+Students are to select one of these areas to study in Year 10.
 These qualifications will run for 2 lessons a week and will contribute 4 points towards a student's Queensland Certificate of Education.

-Certificate II Sport & Recreation
+SIS20115 - Certificate II Sport & Recreation [Binnacle Training, 31319]